feltcoop/eslint-config/README.md

 This ESLint config is designed to complement TypeScript and Prettier, so all redundant rules are disabled.

 Additionally, to distinguish linting problems from type errors while editing, all of the rules are set to warn, not error, and users are expected run `eslint --max-warnings 0` to treat them as errors when desired.
+There may be a better way to do this, but it was the first obvious way I found to get yellow squigglies in text editors instead of the overloaded red ones, and it feels like the computer is being more kind when linting problems display as yellow warnings rather than red errors in CLI output, even if they block CI either way.

 ## setup